squeek502/BWAPI-Lua/docs/source/api/BWAPI/classes/Unit.rst

       .. note::
          Distance is calculated from the edge of this unit, using Starcraft's own distance algorithm.

-      :param BWAPI.PositionOrUnit target: If it is a unit, then it will calculate the distance to the edge of the target unit.
+      :param target: Can be either a :class:`Position` or :class:`Unit`.
+If it is a unit, then it will calculate the distance to the edge of the target unit.
+      :type target: :class:`BWAPI.Position` or :class:`BWAPI.Unit`
       :return: An integer representation of the number of pixels between this unit and the ``target``.
       :rtype: number